Above photo by: https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en

 - Gingerbread cookies: these cookies come in all different shapes and sizes

-- Candied nuts: You will smell and see may fragrant nuts and roasted chestnuts (“Maroni”)
+- Candied nuts: These tend to be the traditional staple in the Chrismas Markets in Germany.
+You will smell and see may fragrant nuts and roasted chestnuts (“Maroni”).

 - Bratwurst: an authentic German sausage served with mustard and typically with a nice chunk of bread.